Key Takeaways:

 Today, it stands as the world’s largest pizza chain, with its stock soaring above $280 per share.

-The transformation of Domino’s, with modernized stores and an expanded menu, is a testament to the power of addressing and enhancing a company’s reputation as a pathway to brand renewal.
+The transformation of Domino’s, with modernised stores and an expanded menu, is a testament to the power of addressing and enhancing a company’s reputation as a pathway to brand renewal.

 A consistent brand image lays the foundation, while a favorable reputation, bolstered by effective actions and reputation metrics, can lead to an increase in market cap and market share.

 Conversely, a poor reputation can diminish these gains.
-Online review management is crucial in maintaining a flexible yet consistent brand image, essential for strong market positioning.
+Online review management is vital in maintaining a flexible yet consistent brand image, essential for strong market positioning.

 Ultimately, the synergy of a well-crafted brand and a positive reputation is instrumental in a company’s success and growth.